bigtreetech/docs/docs/Panda_Cooler_A1.md

 * ②: Controls the brightness speed in high temperature mode.

-* ③: Allows selection of lighting effects (solid or flashing) for Safety Effect and Danger Effect respectively.
+* ③: Allows selection of lighting effects (solid or flashing) for Safety and Danger alert modes respectively.

 ##### H2D Style Status Indicator

 <img src=img/PandaCoolerA1/en/7-3.jpg width="300"/>

 * ①: Indicates the lighting effect colors for specific printer status.
-Tap the info button next to each color for details.
+Tap the info button next to each color for a detailed description.

-* ②: Controls brightness in high temperature mode (speed cannot be customized)
+* ②: Controls brightness in high temperature mode (speed cannot be customized).

 #### Nozzle Lighting Effects

-* Taping on nozzle lighting effects reveals two options (Follow Fan Lighting and White Light Always On)
+* Tapping on the nozzle lighting effects reveals two options (Follow Fan Lighting and White Light Always On).

   <img src=img/PandaCoolerA1/en/7-4.jpg width="300"/>